 Your unit chair may encourage you to create a video as part of an assignment or assessable item - – DeakinAir provides a neat mechanism for you to contribute your own video content to teaching sites in DeakinSync and other web-based products.
 You can make short, snappy webcam recordings that you may be encouraged to introduce yourself to your tutors or lecturers, offer reflections on topical interests, or simply deliver video assignments as the teaching cycle unfolds.

-If you have a video assignment that you need to share with your tutor or lecturer, DeakinAir can help by offering an easy and intuitive interface by which to upload your own content, including the ability to make a quick and simple webcam recording!
-This will be compatible with multiple devices including iPhone and iPad.
+If you have a video assignment that you need to share with your tutor or lecturer, DeakinAir can help by offering an easy and intuitive interface by which to upload your own content, this will be compatible with multiple devices including iPhone and iPad.

 A number of user guides for DeakinAir are available via the links below that may guide you in your use, providing a media-rich experience for your studies.

 DeakinAir is made available to Deakin staff and enrolled students for educational use only and not for personal or commercial use.